Prototyping your Frontend: How to mock responses in API Management?

 Are you wondering where you can define the response?

-If you look at the description of this policy in the documentation it says: “… as the name implies, is used to mock APIs and operations.
+If you look at the description of this policy in the documentation, it says: “… as the name implies, it is used to mock APIs and operations.
 It aborts normal pipeline execution and returns a mocked response to the caller.
 The policy always tries to return responses of the highest fidelity.
 It prefers response content examples, whenever available.
 It generates sample responses from schemas when schemas are provided and examples are not.
-If neither examples or schemas are found, responses with no content are returned.”
+If neither examples or schemas are found, responses with no content are returned.

 So, in other words, when designing the operation specification:

-• if you provide expected response types and samples:
+• If you provide expected response types and samples:

 mock responses in API Management: Azure Portal Mocking Frontend Response types

-Note: If there are already response status codes, with or without content types, examples and schemas defined, configured on that particular operation (as shown in the figure above), these HTTP status codes will be listed at the top of the “API Management will return the following response” dropbox on the mocking section.
+Note: If there are already response status codes, with or without content types, examples and schemas defined, configured on that particular operation (as shown in the figure above), these HTTP status codes will be listed at the top of the API Management will return the following response dropbox on the mocking section.

 mock responses in API Management: Azure Portal Mocking user defined responses